5. Appealing against a refusal made by the Ofpra before the CNDA court

 If the Ofpra has granted you subsidiary protection, you may appeal this decision before the CNDA court and ask fro the refugee status.
 In any case, you will keep your subsidiary protection.

-Note: You can find information on the administrative procedures you need to undertake after obtaining refugee status in a guide produced by the Welcome Bordeaux association.
+Note: You can find information on the administrative procedures you need to undertake after obtaining refugee status in a guide produced by the Welcome Bordeaux association or on the website https://refugies.info/fr.

 E. If the CNDA rejects your appeal